esi-neuroscience/esi-ntials/README.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# esi-gadgets
+# esi-ntials

 A collection of tools, configs and code snippets that proved to be useful in various situations.

 The repository is organized (roughly) by tech stack:

-- [Shell](./shell/README.md): Helpers for working with the Unix shell
+- [Shell](./shell/): Helpers for working with the Unix shell
   - [use a settings file](./shell/load_params.sh) collect often used variables and functions in a dedicated file
   - [colored messages/log levels](./shell/print_msg.sh) enable color-coded debug/info/warn/error messages in shell scripts

-- [Databases](./db/README.md): Configuration and initialization of common database systems
+- [Databases](./db/): Configuration and initialization of common database systems
   - [SQLite tuning](./db/sqlite_tuning.sql) use [sensible defaults](https://briandouglas.ie/sqlite-defaults/) to speed up SQLite

-- [Documentation](./doc/README.md): Templates for project documentation and organization
+- [Documentation](./doc/): Templates for project documentation and organization
   - [README](./doc/README.template.md) Exemplary README for a project repository